Tim Anderson Player Props: White Sox vs. Angels

 Tim Anderson At The Plate

-- In 37 games played this year, he has not gone deep.
+- In 38 games played this year, he has not hit a home run.

-- In eight games this year, Tim Anderson has picked up an RBI, with more than one RBI once.
+- In eight games this season, Anderson has picked up an RBI, with more than one RBI once.

-- He has scored in 11 games this season (29.7%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.